 Having a pet dog is a sign of happiness.
 Especially when you’re really a dog enthusiast, having a dog feels like a dream.
 But you have to take good care of it.
 Giving it a good meal is not enough.
-You have to do other things such as giving it a bath, medical attention, vaccination and last but not the least, extra care for its body hairs.
+You have to do other things such as giving it a bath, medical attention, vaccination, and last but not least, extra care for its body hairs.
 When you come to think of it, having a dog can be likened to taking care of a young child.

-Just like people shave, dogs need a little bit of trimming every once in a while.
+Just like how people shave, dogs need a little bit of trimming every once in a while.
 To clip a bit of hair from your dog isn’t just for show, though – your little buddy might feel uncomfortable if the coat gets too stuffed or too long, so it’s safe to say that hair clipping might even be healthy.
 Especially when you live in a warm and humid country, regular clipping is necessary to help your dog stay cool.

 I’ve compiled the list of the best dog clippers for your convenience, so let’s take a look at what we have in store for you.

 Best Dog Clippers – Comparison Table

 |Wahl ARCO SE Professional Cordless Pet Clipper||5500||Wireless||0.8||Check Price|